Amit-Singh-Rajput/Bike-Sharing-Demand-Prediction/README.md

-# Bike-Sharing-Demand-Prediction
-Currently Rental bikes are introduced in many urban cities for the enhancement of mobility comfort.
-It is important to make the rental bike available and accessible to the public at the right time as it lessens the waiting time.
-Eventually, providing the city with a stable supply of rental bikes becomes a major concern.
-The crucial part is the prediction of bike count required at each hour for the stable supply of rental bikes.

-Tags: Imputter, One-hot Encoder, StandardScalar, Linear Regression, Random Forest, Decision tree, XGBoost, VIF, GridsearchCV, Hyperparameter Tuning RMSE, R-square, Feature Importance.

-1. Predicting bike-sharing demand can help companies to allocate their services better and ensure more sufficient circulation of bikes for customers.
-2. Developed hyper-parameter tuned gradient Boosting to predict the number of bikes that can be rented per hour by the company.
+# Bike Sharing Demand Prediction Project

+**Introduction**

+In many urban cities, rental bikes are an excellent way to enhance mobility comfort.
+However, ensuring a stable supply of rental bikes at the right time is critical.
+That's where predictive modeling comes in.
+By accurately predicting the number of bikes needed per hour, companies can allocate their services better and ensure more sufficient circulation of bikes for customers, ultimately providing the city with a better bike-sharing experience.

+**Project Overview**

-3. Implemented different ML algorithms Linear Regression, DT, RF, SVM, and XGBoost, to predict the Bike count per hour.
-Imputed missing values, encoded categorical features, handled outliers, and checked multicollinearity.
+This project uses machine learning algorithms such as Linear Regression, Decision Tree, Random Forest, SVM, and XGBoost to predict the bike count per hour.
+We've also implemented feature engineering, feature selection, imputation of missing values, categorical feature encoding, outlier handling, and multicollinearity checking to ensure the models' accuracy.

-4. The same modeling technique can be used for Transportation, E-Commerce, and TaxiDemand Prediction.
-This project will be explored over the previous data in order to predict the number of bikes that can be rented per hour by the company.
-So that customers can get the best experience without any delays.
-We will build different regression models and check which proves to be the best for the deployment.
+Through this project, we've developed hyper-parameter tuned Gradient Boosting to predict the number of bikes that can be rented per hour by the company.
+The same modeling techniques can also be applied to other industries, such as transportation, e-commerce, and taxi demand prediction.

-Project Flowchart:
+**Project Flowchart**

+Our project flowchart includes the following steps:

-* Loading data and Diagnosing the data
+Loading and diagnosing the data
-* Data Filtering
+Data filtering
-* EDA of Row data to understand inside correlations
+EDA of raw data
-* Feature Engineering
+Feature engineering
-* Feature Selection
+Feature selection
-* Model Building
+Model building
-* Model Training and Testing
+Model training and testing
-* Model Evaluation & Hyper Parameter tuning
+Model evaluation and hyper-parameter tuning
 Models Used
-* Linear Regression
-* Lasso Regression
-* Ridge Regression
-* Decision Tree
-* Random Forest
-* Gradient Boosting
-* XGBoost

-Conclusions:
+We have used popular regression models such as Linear Regression, Lasso Regression, Ridge Regression, Decision Tree, Random Forest, Gradient Boosting, and XGBoost to determine which model provides the best deployment.

+**Key Findings**

-- Bike rental count is mostly correlated with the time of the day as it is peak at 8 am morning and 6 pm in the evening.
-- We observed that the bike rental count is high during working days than on non-working days.
-- We see that people generally prefer to bike at moderate to high temperatures and when little windy.
+Our analysis shows that bike rental count is mostly correlated with the time of day, with peaks at 8 am in the morning and 6 pm in the evening.
+Additionally, the bike rental count is high during working days compared to non-working days, and people generally prefer to bike in moderate to high temperatures and when it's a little windy.

+**Conclusions**

+By accurately predicting the bike demand, we can help companies provide their customers with the best bike-sharing experience without any delays.
+We hope our project can be helpful in the future development of the bike-sharing industry and inspire further research in the field.